The Day the Music Died: Crash

-The plane took off normally from runway 17 (today's runway 18) at 00:55 (12:55 am) CST on Tuesday, February 3.
-Hubert Jerry Dwyer, owner of the flying service, watched the southbound take-off from a platform outside the control tower.
+Dwyer watched the southbound take-off from a platform outside the control tower.
 He was able to clearly see the aircraft's tail light for most of the brief flight, which started with an initial 180 degree left turn to pass east of the airport, climbing to approximately 800 ft AGL.
 After an additional left turn to a northwesterly heading, the tail light was observed gradually descending until it disappeared.
-Around 1 am, when Peterson failed to make the expected radio contact, repeated attempts were made to establish radio contact, without success.
-Later that morning at daylight, after several attempts to contact the plane were unsuccessful, Dwyer retraced Peterson's planned route by air, and around 9:35 am he spotted the wreckage less than 6 mi northwest of the airport.
+Two minutes after take-off in the control tower, Dwyer believed he saw the plane go down, but the other flight controller chalked it up to an optical illusion.
+After the pilot failed to radio in his flight plan, Dwyer became concerned.
+At his request, the radio operator tried to contact Peterson, to no response.